j7i/publify/readme.md

 ## HSR Project II

 _Publify is a simple project offering the possibility to create adverts based on certain categories.
-Basically users can store two types of adverts: demands and seekings which can be published.
+Basically users can store two types of adverts: demands and seekings.
-Other users can respond to public advert by contacting the owner._
+Other users can respond to a public advert by contacting the owner._

 - [react](https://reactjs.org/)
 - [postcss](https://postcss.org/)